opsxcq/blog/content/post/cron-task-docker.md

 +++

 While is perfectly possible to use *cron* inside a container, I strongly advise you to don't do it.
-Some of the most important points on why this is a **bad practice**:
+Some of the most important points on why is a **bad practice to run cron inside a container**:

 ## Your tasks need to be ephemeral as your containers